Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/INFO.md

->All information have been tacked from [Core Spring documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans).
+>All information has been taken from [Core Spring documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans).